 This course explores core mindfulness practices and the underpinning thinking and theory.
-It is ideal for people who have completed the 8-week Mindfulness-Based Living Course (MBLC).
-‘Being Present’ takes in-person in Gornji Grad, Zagreb.
+It is ideal for people who have completed the 8-week Mindfulness-Based Living Course (MBLC), but also beginners can join.

-In ‘Being Present’ progressive skills in Mindfulness are taught through presentations, guided practice and small group sessions.
+Throughout ‘Being Present’, progressive skills in Mindfulness are taught through presentations, guided practice and small group sessions.
 A strong emphasis is placed upon experiential learning and there is an expectation that participants will develop a regular mindfulness practice.
 There will be home assignments that include, in addition to practicing mindfulness, daily life exercises, journal writing and online discussions.

 ‘Being Present’ Online Course

 The Lead Tutor for the course is Ewa Orłowska from Warsaw and the